Traefik Routing (Auto-HTTPS)

 Every environment will get a subdomain: feature-login.dev.example.com, fix-invoice.dev.example.com, etc.

-1. Set the environment variables in .env:
+1. Set the configuration in oduflow.toml:

 2. Listens on ports 80 and 443